 - A prepared "next generation" ready to step up as baby boomers retire

 - Staff members who recognize the importance of and opportunities in knowledge management and succession planning

 - Increased engagement of promising staff who recognize the organization's commitment to their growth

 - Employees with greater understanding of the breadth and scope of public service

 - A stronger understanding of the skills and goals of your team members and what they need from you to be effective

 Enrollment in the Emerging Leaders Academy requires submission of a complete Application Form , a letter from the applicant indicating the intent to participate fully and complete all program requirements, and a letter of recommendation from the applicant's supervisor.
-Please send application materials to the address or fax number on the application form.
+Please send application materials to the contact information on the application form.

 The program fee for the Emerging Leaders Academy is $1,150; the KU staff rate is $875.
 This fee covers all class meetings and related materials.
 The additional cost to organizations sending staff is the staff time away from the office for the 10 days of training.
 The PMC recognizes this challenge so we work to ensure an immediate return for agencies in skill enhancement and engagement.
 ELA graduates bring new ideas and a renewed sense of commitment to their work, and this is evident to their supervisors.
 Once an organization or department sends one or two staff members to ELA, they generally prioritize sending additional staff to future sessions because of the results they see.